prisms-center/CASMcode_tools/doc/index.rst

 The casm-tools package provides command line programs based on capabilities implemented in CASM.
 This includes:

-- casm-calc: Setup, run, and report results of structure calculations
+- casm-calc: Setup, run, and import results of structure calculations
 - casm-convert: [coming soon] Convert structures and configurations between CASM and other formats (using `ASE <https://wiki.fysik.dtu.dk/ase/>`_).
 - casm-map: Structure mapping and import
+- casm.tools.shared: Helper functions for I/O, integrating with ASE, and context managers.

 casm-calc
 ---------